MaeRaDP/403_CMPUTPSYCH/Assignment2/README.md

 ## **Operation exercises:**

 - Question 1: Divide 5/2 (integer format) and 5.0/2.0 (float format).
 Does python output the same values for these?
+If you got a different answer for the two operations, explain why.
   - Answer:
-- Question 2:
+- Question 2: What does the modulo operator (%) do?
   - Answer:
-- Question 3:
+- Question 3: What do these operators do: ** and //?
   - Answer:
-- Question 4:
+- Question 4: Does python follow order of operations?
   - Answer:

 ## **Variable exercises:**